srinadh329/javascript/strings/readme.md

 ```
 ##lastindexof
-### It will return the postion of the string and it return negative value if text is not found
+### It will return the last postion of the string and it return negative value if text is not found
 ```
   let format = "sivasrinadh"
    console.log(format.lastIndexOf('a'))    // 8